google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/keep-your-guests/asking-permission.markdown

 ---
 layout: shared/narrow
 title: "Ask Permission"
-description: "There's more to asking permission than throwing up a dialog box."
+description: "ou should ask your users' permission before sending them push messages.
+But there's more to asking permission than throwing up a dialog box. "
 published_on: 2015-10-01
 updated_on: 2016-01-05
 order: 20